RanRhoads84/debgpt7.8-with-vectorDB/README.md

 After that, you can start using the tool.

 ```
+# Make a quick question
+debgpt -Qa 'translate "unix is user-friendly" to chinese'

-# start a chat with LLM
+# start an interactive chat with LLM
 debgpt

-# try the most important feature of debgpt
+# let LLM read long documents and answer question
 debgpt -Hx policy: -a "what is the latest changes in this policy?"
 ```